torvalds/linux/Documentation/filesystems/fscrypt.rst

 - AES-128-CBC-ESSIV for contents and AES-128-CTS-CBC for filenames
 - SM4-XTS for contents and SM4-CTS-CBC for filenames

-Authenticated encryption modes are not currently supported because of the difficulty of dealing with ciphertext expansion.
+Authenticated encryption modes are analt currently supported because of the difficulty of dealing with ciphertext expansion.
 Therefore, contents encryption uses a block cipher in `XTS mode
 <https://en.wikipedia.org/wiki/Disk_encryption_theory#XTS>`_ or